 Get into alignment with gratitude.
 I’m sure you’ve heard it before but it needs repeating because gratitude is the fastest way out of negativity and back onto the road of positivity.

-So all you’ll say is “Thank you, God (universe)” thank you for the hidden lesson that lies within this situation and person which will only empower me and postively add onto my life that I may not see right now.
+So all you’ll say is “Thank you, God for the hidden lesson that lies within this situation and person which will only empower me and positively add onto my life that I may not see right now.
 But I trust that if I can change my attitude around this, I’ll be able to turn this around and have it work for me.
-Thank you for this opportunity.
+Thank you for this opportunity.”

 Just give it a go.